Euroman Cometh

 Euroman Cometh is the debut solo album by the Stranglers' bassist J.J.
 Burnel, released in April 1979 by United Artists.
-It is a concept album of sorts, as most of the songs concern the ideal of a united Europe, both culturally and economically.
+It is a concept album, as most of the songs concern the ideal of a united Europe, both culturally and economically.
 Upon release, the album was a contrast to the more melodic songs of the Stranglers, containing what Pat Gilbert of Record Collector describes as "a collection of dark, atmospheric soundscapes, embroidered with Burnel's intense, monotone theorising about a united Europe."

 Release

 Despite a mixed critical reception, Euroman Cometh reached number 40 in the UK Albums Chart in April 1979.
 The track "Freddie Laker (Concorde and Eurobus)" was released as a single on 13 April 1979, backed with the non-album track "Ozymandias".
 Though being the most Stranglers-like track on the album, the single did not chart.

 Music and lyrical themes

 Musically, Euroman Cometh was an attempt at incorporating electronic sounds into rock.
 "I was quite a big Kraftwerk fan already by then," Burnel said in 2009.
 "I was also a Can fan right from a teenager.
 So I liked that metronomic sort of thing and I then put my own slant on it because I was playing most of the instruments in the studio."
 Lyrically, it evolved around the idea of a United States of Europe in the context of the Cold War.
 "A Europe riddled with american values and soviet subversion is a diseased sycophantic old whore: a Europe strong, united and independent is a child of the future", states Burnel on the inner sleeve.

 "Freddie Laker (Concorde and Eurobus)" is a rant against big business and Americans, and a homage to British airline entrepreneur Freddie Laker, "who epitomised the lengths the Americans would go to fuck over the European," Burnel said in 2009.
 According to Stuart Bolton, writing for The Burning Up Times magazine, "Euromess" is not "purely an anti-Soviet rant but more a pro-European call for solidarity."
 It is also a lament for Jan Palach, the Czech student who burned himself to death after the 1968 invasion of Czechoslovakia by the Warsaw Pact armies.

 However, not every song relates directly to Europe or the past.
 "Jellyfish" relates to having a broad mind, accommodating ideas and not being narrow.
 And the album's cover song, "Pretty Face", isn't linked to the European idea at all.
 "It doesn't really have any bearing on the rest of the album," Burnel said, "it was just a track I loved."
 Keeping in line with the European concept, the vocals on Euroman Cometh are sung in English, French ("Euroman", "Tout Comprendre") and German ("Deutschland Nicht Uber Alles").

 The album title, Burnel believes, may have come from the 1946 play The Iceman Cometh by Eugene O'Neill.